MintLily/FrameFocus/README.md

 # FrameFocus
-Allows your framerate to be limited while you are not focused on your game.
-Also doubles as a frame rate unlocker if you set your preferred max frame rate high enough.
+FrameFocus is a computer performance enhancement game utility.
+This will allow you to gain a slight bit of performance while you are tabbed out of the game.
+When you are tabbed out, your frame rate will drop (this is to unfocusing the game, thus causing extra performance through out your computer).
+Once you tab back in, your frame rate will go back to normal.
+This mod also doubles as a frame rate unlocker of sorts.
+You can set a max target frame rate you would like the game to try and run at.

 ### MelonLoader
 Need to install MelonLoader?<br>